RosettaCommons/demos/tutorials/fold_tree/fold_tree.md

 ```
 FOLD_TREE EDGE 1 76 -1 EDGE 76 77 1 EDGE 77 152 -1
 ```
 You can see that we have three **EDGEs**.
 The first one should be familiar.
 It says the first edge start from residue 1 and goes through residu 76 by covalent linkage (basically, chain A).
 The third one is doing the same thing but for the chain B.(Note that these are pose numberings.
 See [here]).
 Now let's look at the second edge.
 You can see that it goes from the last residue of chain A (76) to the first residue of chain B (77).
 This is not a covalent interaction but we want Rosetta to know these are part of the same complex and they should remain somewhat close.
 So, we connect this two with an imaginary link that we call a **JUMP**.
-Each jump is an edge on its own.
+Each jump is an edge by tiself.
 Jumps are shown by positive numbers.
 The first jump is shown by 1 and the numbers go up for each jump.

 Now let's relax our dimer using this default fold tree.
 Run this command in your fold-tree directory: